Alexeyca/Kronos-clock-nano/README.md

 # Kronos-clock-nano
-This is minimal system for do punch updates to Kronos cloud system
+A minimal punch clock system that updates to the Kronos cloud system This system allows to bypass the high cost of installatian and maitance for a standard punch clock system